Five articles appear below:

 earlier.
 Apparently the last supper was the Passover meal by the

-In describing my visit to the Adelaide Showgrounds I might tell one
+visit to the Adelaide Showgrounds I might tell one

 person about the Ferris wheel and fashion parade, and another about the